 The Self Help Closet & Pantry of Des Plaines is an independent, 501(c)(3) not-for-profit organization governed by a Board of Directors.
-It runs with a staff of 70 volunteers and one part-time employee serving as the Executive Director.
+It runs with a staff of 70 volunteers and two part-time employees serving as the Executive Director and Bookkeeper.
 The Pantry serves more than 400 households - all in the city of Des Plaines or with children in Des Plaines public schools.

 Local schools, churches, businesses, fraternal organizations, individuals and the City of Des Plaines provide the majority of food and financial support to the Pantry.
 The Pantry’s trademark “Red Barrels” can be seen in about 50 locations around town and serve as a convenient drop-off point to donate non-perishable food for those in need.
 Our Red Barrels also serve to remind us of the tremendous support our community provides to those in need.